-Auriga Advocates are specialists in dealing with motoring offence through the court system and can assist you through the entire process by taking away the stress of going to court on the offence you face.
+Auriga Advocates are specialists in dealing with motoring offences which are going through the court system and can assist you through the entire process by taking away the stress of going to court on the offence you face.

 The system can be completely daunting and confusing.
 You may think that seems very unfair and unjust in the way your case is being dealt with and you would have a point.
 You may be both anxious and frightened if you have not been through the process before.